chsauget/Hackathon-for-Social-Good/README.md

 ### Power BI usage

-The Power BI File is available in this repository but you are also able to check the result online here https://bit.ly/2MQsoU7.
+The Power BI report file is available in this repository, but you are also able to check it online : https://bit.ly/2MQsoU7.

 Because it will start our Databricks cluster, the first display will certainly fail, you will need to wait some minutes to retry after the cluster is ready.

-We chose Power BI as end user tool to allow non IT users to make their own analysis, using a user oriented language based on formulas and expression, a user can easily create complex calculations like :
+We chose Power BI as end user tool to allow non IT users to make their own analysis.
+Using a user-oriented language based on formulas and expression, users can easily create complex calculations like :

 ```
-Avg CO2 Evol % = VAR Y_1 = CALCULATE([Avg CO2 Amount],PARALLELPERIOD('Date'[date],-1,YEAR))
+Avg CO2 Evol % =
+VAR Y_1 =
+    CALCULATE([Avg CO2 Amount], PARALLELPERIOD('Date'[date], -1, YEAR))
 RETURN
-DIVIDE([Avg CO2 Amount] - Y_1,Y_1)
+    DIVIDE([Avg CO2 Amount] - Y_1, Y_1)
 ```

-It will be converted into a SCALA query and executed on the databricks cluster.
+To display the calculation result, Power BI will generate a SCALA query and execute it on the Databricks cluster.